ayaka14732/TransCan/README.md

 - 1st-stage fine-tuning: [`3nqi5cpl`](https://wandb.ai/ayaka/en-kfw-nmt/runs/3nqi5cpl)
 - 2nd-stage fine-tuning: [`2ix84gyx`](https://wandb.ai/ayaka/en-kfw-nmt-2nd-stage'/runs/2ix84gyx)

-## Source Code: Steps to reproduce
+## Source Code: Steps to Reproduce

 The experiment is conducted on Google Cloud TPU v4-16, and the results can be reproduced with the same setup.
 Alternatively, the results can be reproduced on any setup with two hosts, each with four default devices (e.g. two hosts with 4 GPU devices on each host).
 These scripts can also be easily modified to run on other environment setups to produce similar results, but the results would not be exactly the same.